Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "9:00 AM",
-          "activity": "Visit the Akihabara Electronics District",
+          "activity": "Visit the Tsukiji Outer Market",
-          "description": "Explore the latest technology and gadgets in this vibrant electronics hub."
+          "description": "Explore the bustling seafood market and try fresh sushi and other local delicacies."
         },
         {
-          "time": "12:00 PM",
+          "time": "1:00 PM",
-          "activity": "Lunch at a traditional Japanese restaurant", "description": "Savor authentic Japanese cuisine in a serene setting."
+          "activity": "Tour the Imperial Palace",
+          "description": "Learn about the history and architecture of the Imperial Palace, the primary residence of the Emperor of Japan."
         },
         {
-          "time": "2:00 PM",
+          "time": "5:00 PM",
-          "activity": "Tour the Imperial Palace",
-          "description": "Learn about the history and significance of the Imperial Palace."
+          "activity": "Attend a technology demonstration at the Miraikan Museum", "description": "Witness the latest advancements in robotics, AI, and other cutting-edge technologies."
         }
       ]
     },